vitamin C needs | side effects | Mega doses | 1,000 mg | food vs supplements

 In some cases, people with a history of kidney stone formation or iron overload may experience some discomfort from high dosages of vitamin C.

 Also, patients who take certain drugs should be very cautious with vitamin C supplementation.
-Vitamin C supplements may interact with other drugs.
+Vitamin C may interact with some medications, so it’s important to disclose all medications you are taking to your doctor before starting supplements.

 Side effects may be diarrhea, mild nausea, and other gastrointestinal disturbances due to the osmotic effect of unabsorbed vitamin C.[4]